apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**California's Corral Fire growth escalates to 14,000 acres prompting evacuations, firefighters injured**
+**Mediterranean Diet Tied to 23% Lower Risk of Death in Landmark 25-Year Study**

-You can read more about it [here](https://www.foxweather.com/extreme-weather/california-corral-fire).
+You can read more about it [here](https://scitechdaily.com/mediterranean-diet-tied-to-23-lower-risk-of-death-in-landmark-25-year-study/).

 ## Requirements
 - Python 3.8